Change-point detection based on weighted two-sample U-statistics: Introduction

 \section{Introduction}

-In this paper, we study nonparametric tests for change-points in time series that are based on weighted two-sample U-statistics.
+In this paper, we study nonparametric tests for change-points in time series that are based on weighted two-sample $U$-statistics.
 By a suitable choice of the weights, we obtain tests that are able to detect changes that occur very early or very late during the observation period.
-Our tests cover both the CUSUM test and the Wilcoxon change-point test, as well as many other robust and non-robust tests.
-We investigate the large-sample behavior of our tests in the case of short-range dependent data under mild conditions, covering, e.g., ARMA and ARCH-processes.
-By means of a simulation study, we analyse the small sample behavior of our tests, e.g.\ regarding robustness and the ability to detect early and late changes.
+Our results cover both the CUSUM test and the Wilcoxon change-point test, as well as many other robust and non-robust tests.
+We investigate the large-sample behavior of our tests in the case of short-range dependent data under mild conditions that cover, e.g. ARMA and ARCH processes.
+By means of a simulation study, we analyze the small sample behavior of our tests, e.g. regarding robustness and the ability to detect early and late changes.
+As an application, we analyze a data set of daily stock returns of Wirecard during the weeks prior to the detection of accounting fraud in June 2020.

+There is a vast body of literature on change-point tests using U-statistics.
+Gombay \cite{G:2000}, and Kirch and Stoehr \cite{KS:2020} investigate sequential change-point tests based on U-statistics.
+Wang, Volgushev and Shao \cite{WVS:2019} apply certain U-statistics for change-point detection in high-dimensional time series.
+Zhang, Wang, and Shao \cite{ZWS:2021} propose an adaptive change-point test based on U-statistics.
+Ra{\v{c}}kauskas and Wendler \cite{RW:2020} apply U-statistics for the detection of epidemic changes.